bai046/Java-eclipse/README.md

-# azure-linux-autonmation
+# java
-Automation test of Linux imagas on Microsoft Azure
+Automation test of java